R4gingBu1l/arch-shalltear/README.md

 ## 4. Change GTK theme

 Usually, your GTK theme will be one that you've chosen specifically or the default.
-Run this to change it to Material colors:
+Run this to change it to material colours:

 ```
 gsettings set org.gnome.desktop.interface gtk-theme "adw-gtk3-dark"